-We love our dads — whether it’s the guy who kept your secret when he spotted you rolling in past curfew as a teenager or the one sharing diaper duty or helping you pack school lunches now.
+We love our dads, granddads, partners (and friends) — whether it’s the guy who kept your secret when he spotted you rolling in past curfew as a teenager, the one sharing diaper duty or the one helping you pack school lunches now.

-The survey also revealed that the most important quality people look for in a Father's Day gift is that it's unique.
-Which anyone who has ever tried to shop for the man who "doesn't need anything" knows is easier said than done.
-So we've done the leg work for you.
-We've rounded up creative options based on personality type at every price point so that you can gift the special dad in your life something that adequately shows just how much you care.
+For this holiday season, we've rounded up creative options based on personality type at every price point so that you can gift the special man in your life something that adequately shows just how much you care.

-Whether he loves cooking for the family, cheering on his favorite sports team or hitting the gym (and then enjoying a cold one), these gift picks will spare dad from having to hang the hundredth tie in his closet and get him something that will elevate his lifestyle:
+Whether he loves cooking for the family, cheering on his favorite sports team or hitting the gym (and then enjoying a cold one), these gift picks will spare him from having to hang the hundredth tie in his closet and get him something that will elevate his lifestyle (and maybe his style).

-If your dad spends long stretches of time outdoors at sporting events, doing yard-work, fishing or hiking, he will love this drink insulator from REDUCE.
+If he spends long stretches of time outdoors at sporting events, doing yard-work, fishing or hiking, he will love this drink insulator from REDUCE.
 What makes it unique is that it will keep both canned and bottled beer (and soda) cold.
-Plus, the cooler also doubles as 14-ounce drinking cup, so he can fill it up with water or iced tea and stay hydrated in between brews.
+Plus, the cooler doubles as a 14-ounce drinking cup, so he can fill it up with water or iced tea and stay hydrated in between brews.

-If his hobbies include hiking, camping, hunting or fishing, this gift will win you favorite child status this year.
+If his hobbies include hiking, camping, hunting or fishing, he might find a lot of value in a gift like this.
 No more making room for water bottles in his backpack to stay hydrated while hiking to his destination.
 This bottle, with a built in filtration system, filters water of chemicals, pesticides, bacteria and protozoa in just 10 seconds, reducing contaminate levels far below EPA standards for safe drinking water.
-So any fresh water source is now fair game for dad to quench his thirst.

-Science tells us that being outside in nature is not only great for our physical health, but for our mental health as well.
-So why not make it even easier for the dad on your list to pack up his gear and hit the trail?
+Science tells us that being outside in nature is not only great for our physical health but also for our mental health, as well.
+So why not make it even easier for him to pack up his gear and hit the trail?
 This carry-all will give the outdoor enthusiast peace of mind that he'll have dry, clean clothes to change into regardless where his adventures take him.
-One reviewer described this backpack from Yeti — a brand known for its durability — as "virtually indestructible."
-Whether he's wading in water or gets caught in an unexpected downpour in the woods, he won't have to worry that all of his gear stays dry with the 100 percent waterproof shell and zipper with an airtight seal.

-If hosting a barbecue means your husband or father spends the entire afternoon behind the grill, this handy tech tool will be his new best friend.
+If hosting a barbecue means your husband or father spends the entire afternoon behind the grill, this handy tech tool could be his new best friend.
 The wireless meat thermometer takes all the guesswork out of cooking the perfect slab of meat — whether he's roasting chicken, cooking steaks or grilling salmon.
-All he has to do is insert the thermometer into the raw meat and select the type of item he's cooking, and the app will estimate the cook time.
-The convenient countdown clock shows how much time is remaining so dad can crack open a cold one and enjoy the BBQ — instead of having to “man” the grill all afternoon.
+All he has to do is insert the thermometer into the meat and select the type of item he's cooking.
+The app will estimate the cook time.
+The convenient countdown clock shows how much time is remaining so he can crack open a cold one and enjoy the BBQ — instead of having to “man” the grill all afternoon.

 Some of our favorite summer memories were spent grilling out in the backyard with our family.
-But if dad is still using the same grill since your childhood, chances are, it's seen better days.
-You know he'll never go out and invest in a new one himself ("the rust adds more flavor!"), so use the holiday as an excuse to set him up with this top-rated model.
+But if he is still using the same grill since your childhood, chances are it's seen better days.
+If the portable model above doesn't cut it, use the holiday as an excuse to set him up with this top-rated model.
 This grill from Weber was given top marks by both the Good Housekeeping Institute and Popular Mechanics for being user-friendly and and having all of the essential features at a surprisingly affordable price point.
-(Fun fact: it fits 25 four-inch burgers at once.)
+(Fun fact: It fits 25 four-inch burgers at once — that enough?)

-For the dad who is really just a big kid at heart, allowing him to indulge his love of video games on the go can actually be good for his health.
+For an adult gamer who is really just a big kid at heart, allowing him to indulge his love of video games on the go can actually be good for his health.
 Studies have suggested that hitting the sticks from time to time may improve memory, enhance cognitive function, and can help reduce pain and anxiety about medical procedures.
-With Gamevice your dad can have over 1000 compatible games right at his fingertips — whether he's commuting to work or waiting in a long line at the post office.
-The device connects directly to your smartphones charging port without needing to pair or charge it.
+With Gamevice, he gains access to playing more than 1,000 compatible games — whether he's commuting to work or waiting in a long line at the post office.
+The device connects directly to your smartphones charging port without requiring pairing or charging (forgetfulness is forgiven).